 Insight usually occurs unbidden.
 Sometimes it happens when we are relaxed.
 But it is also common in moments of distress.
 In my experience the vast majority of former addicts or alcoholics in recovery have had a moment of insight when they reached an emotional or spiritual rock bottom.
 A moment of surrender or giving up on self will seems to be a particularly fertile ground for insight.

 Feelings of distress, whatever their flavour, are actually gifts from the true self inviting us to waken up from these false quests.

 In addiction this realisation is often accompanied by complete clarity about what to do next to begin a new life.
 And frequently what had previously been an overwhelming need to keep drinking or using is simply dissolved.

 This phenomenon of insight is a natural human experience which has already been occurring for each of us.
 Yet the potential of insight is often overlooked.

 To the back of my house is a nature walk.
-Over the years more knowledgeable friends I have seen and identified more and more wildlife.
+Over the years more knowledgeable friends than I, have seen and identified more and more wildlife in this area.
 The thing is the wildlife was always there, I just didn’t know how to distinguish it.
 So it is with insight.

 When I stumbled across the Inside-out Understanding I experienced three deep insights: